Last Flight (film)

 Last Flight (绝命航班) is a 2014 Chinese supernatural action thriller film based on a novel by Singaporean novelist and actress Megan Tay. starring Ed Westwick and Zhu Zhu.
 The film was directed by Vincent Zhou.
 The screenplay was written by Vincent Zhou and Peter Cameron.

 Plot

-Disaster waits for those traveling aboard the last red-eye flight from a secluded Pacific island.
+Disaster awaits those traveling aboard the last red-eye flight from a secluded Pacific island.
 The captain and chief flight attendant fight to save their passengers from an otherworldly storm of chaos and paranoia threatening their doomed aircraft.